jakeogh/shell-command-lock/README.md

 **Theory:**

  1. Generate unique and reproducible string from $0 $* (the script name and all it's arguments). sha1sum($0 $*) is used.
- 2. Obtain an atomic lock using the filesystem.
+ 2. Obtain an atomic* lock using the filesystem.
 Exit on failure (since the same command is already running).

-    _at this point, executing the same command (which also uses this script) should fail_
+        _At this point, executing the same command (which also uses this script) should fail._

  3. Write $$ (the current PID) to the lockfile.
 This is not critical, but nice to have.
- 4. Delete the lockfile.
+ 4. Delete the lockfile on exit.

+* filesystem/kernel dependent

 **General Install:**